refractionPOINT/limacharlie/README.md

 To increase its capability and ease-of-use LimaCharlie has been rolled up into a commercial product that delivers a full stack of information security infrastructure on demand in a fashion similar to Amazon Web Services or the Google Cloud Platform.

 The LimaCharlie commercial version offers a free tier (no credit card required) of two sensors that include a years worth of telemetry storage and search.
-It should take you less than 10 minutes to get data flowing from an endpoint after you sign up (it is really that easy).
+It should take you less than 10 minutes to get data flowing from an endpoint after you [sign up](https://app.limacharlie.io/) (it is really that easy).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mxAxIn3E2Ew" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>